White vs White

 This is the same pattern you can see in yellow Labs or apricot Poodles.

-All of these dogs can only express phaeomelanin in their coat.
+These dogs can only express phaeomelanin (red pigment) in their coat.

-The only difference is that the color intensity of phaeomelanin in these lighter dogs has been bred way down so that their pigment got so pale that it looks white.
+The only difference is that the amount of phaeomelanin in these lighter dogs is so low that they appear white.
+Some testing companies call it the “dilution” of red pigment.

 Red intensity is controlled by multiple genes, not all of them well understood.